 Sewing machines

-Machines might seem boring and mundane things—dirty and noisy and full of fuss—but just trying imagining life without them.
+Machines might seem boring and mundane things—dirty and noisy and full of fuss—but just try imagining life without them.
 Take sewing machines, for example.
 Without those tireless, automatic cloth stitchers, thumping their needles up and down all day long, you wouldn't have all those fancy clothes in your wardrobe, and the ones you did have wouldn't be anything like as decorative or cheap.
 Modern fashions and textiles can be fabulously arty and creative, but they depend on surprisingly humdrum bits of engineering: electric motors; cranks and cams; wheels, gears and levers—the kind of clanking metal bits and bobs more at home inside a car!
 So why does a sewing machine need all this stuff inside it?
 Let's take a closer look!

 Photo: A typical Singer electronic sewing machine.
 Singer has been one of the most popular makes since the 1850s, when Isaac Singer patented his first machine.